The Japan fish market is the biggest wholesale fish and seafood market in the world.

 The rest of the inner market, where the tuna auction is located, is off limits to visitors.

-While I personally haven’t visited the tuna auction, here are a few bloggers that did and wrote about their experience: Ever in Transit // Ott’s World // Travel Squire // Tokyo Cheapo // Reflections en Route
+While I personally haven’t visited the tuna auction at Tsukiji when it was still possible, here are a few bloggers that did and wrote about their experience: Ever in Transit // Ott’s World // Travel Squire // Tokyo Cheapo // Reflections en Route

 If you’re keen on reading more from other bloggers about Tsukiji (not including the tuna auction), then you can find them here: Cultural Xplorer // Leah Travels // Urban Travel Blog // Suitcase and Heels // Bohemian Trails // 2 Foodtrippers // Pack Me To

-If you scroll further down in this article, I’ll show you plenty of photos of all the incredible sea creatures you can spot at this part of the market.
+Here are some of the many, many photos I took of all the incredible sea creatures you can spot at this part of the market:

 The restaurants are open from 5AM, so if you arrive early and didn’t get into the tuna auction, you can comfort yourself with super fresh sushi!
 Yum!